How to answer the show me, tell me questions

 Turn on your ignition and dipped beams, then turn your rear fog lights on and show the examiner the dash light is on.
 Say you'd use them when visibility is below 100 metres (that's Usain Bolt's speciality).

-Tell me how you switch your headlights from dipped to main beam and explain how you' know the main beam was on.
+Tell me how you switch your headlights from dipped to main beam and explain how you'd know the main beam was on.

 Turn on your ignition and dipped beams, then switch to full beam and point to the dash light.